 One really can’t talk about Sicily without mentioning the Mt Etna volcano, here are some short pieces I’ve written about this strange monster that dominates this island, following along on the theme of earthquakes from yesterday.

 ‘Etna is a real monster, a living breathing part of the Sicilian landscape.
-Its sixty by forty kilometre base is the heart of the island and its three thousand three hundred metre tall shadow has given birth to the fertile Sicilian land, rich in mythology.
+Its sixty by forty kilometre base is the heart of the island and its three thousand three hundred meters tall shadow has given birth to the fertile Sicilian land, rich in mythology.
 The volcano is different things to different people.
-For the ancient Greeks it was the forge of Vulcan, the god of earth and fire.
+For the ancient Greeks, it was the forge of Vulcan, the god of earth and fire.
 It was the home of the Cyclopes who terrorised the island by throwing pieces of earth into the sky, their appetites subdued by regular animal sacrifices.
 It is the resting place of the giant Escalades, upon whom the god Jupiter placed the mountain.
 Each eruption signifies the motion of the giant trapped by Etna’s weight.

 Etna has forged Sicily after hundreds of thousands of years of activity and it still is the centre of the island’s evolution.
-Sicily is still developing and geologically it is a relatively young and so the volcano will continue to reshape the islands destiny.
+Sicily is still developing and geologically it is relatively young and so the volcano will continue to reshape the island’s destiny.
 Etna is a living breathing force of nature which holds the terrain firmly in its grip.

 Like Naples’ Mount Vesuvius which, lies above and below the city in a perpetually active state, Etna has the potential to create great damage.
-Early in the seventeenth century it went through a period of hibernation only to erupt violently towards the end of the century.
+Early in the seventeenth century, it went through a period of hibernation only to erupt violently towards the end of the century.
 This eruption in the late sixteen hundreds caused powerful earthquakes.
 New mouths of the volcano were opened throughout the island, some hundreds of kilometres away.
 The main lava flow during this eruption lasted many years, destroying most of Catania and eventually reaching the Ionian sea.’

 (A snow capped volcano in the middle of summer)